 // Update the unsubscribe link

-$unsubscribe_link = 'https://yourwebsite.com/unsubscribe.php?email=' . $subscriber['email'] . '&code=' . sha1($subscriber['id'] . $subscriber['email']);
+$unsubscribe_link = 'https://example.com/unsubscribe.php?email=' . $subscriber['email'] . '&code=' . sha1($subscriber['id'] . $subscriber['email']);

 // Replace the placeholder